 Sort & Simple, MySQL Query Cache stores some frequent SELECT statements with its corresponding results.

-When table data are not changing frequently and the server receives many identical queries then only Query Cache works for better performance.
+When table data are not changing frequently and the server receives many identical queries then only Query Cache returns data from the Cache area.

 Whenever table modified with data, then Query cache will be flush.

-When you trigger any select statement and if it is available in the cache then it will return from there only not require parsing and fetching from disk so its improve a query performance.
+When you trigger any select statement and if it is available in the cache, it will return from there and not require parsing and fetching from disk so it improves a query performance.

-You can also set the size for Query Cache but make sure that it should not be more higher otherwise its create memory overhead for the whole server.
+You can also set the size for Query Cache but make sure that it should not be higher otherwise its create memory overhead for the whole server.

 - Not use when multiple server hitting to one query.